kpsdev1/Fitness-365/README.md

 - Dell S2722DC monitor.

 ### Web browsers the site was tested on
-Below is a list of web browsers on which the site was tested and agin it was compatible with all:
+Below is a list of web browsers on which the site was tested and again it was compatible with all:
 - Google Chrome
 - Microsoft Edge
 - Firefox